David Harpp

-David Noble Harpp is a Canadian chemist, science communicator and award-winning university teacher.
+David Noble Harpp (January 20, 1937 – February 14, 2026) was an American chemist, science communicator and award-winning university professor.
 He held the Tomlinson Chair in Science Education at McGill University.

+Life and career

+Harpp was born in Albany, New York, on January 20, 1937, and did his bachelor of arts at Middlebury College (1959), his master's degree at Wesleyan University (1962) and his PhD at the University of North Carolina (1965).

-Harpp published more than 230 chemistry articles in peer-reviewed publications, his main research interest being organosulfur and selenium molecules.
+He published more than 230 chemistry articles in peer-reviewed publications, his main research interest being organosulfur and selenium molecules.
 In addition, 20 of his articles on teaching innovation were published.
-He was appointed as Tomlinson Chair in Science Education in 2013, with the mandate to "advance the understanding and practice of science education".
+He was appointed Tomlinson Chair in Science Education in 2013, with the mandate to "advance the understanding and practice of science education".

-With Joseph Schwarcz and Ariel Fenster, Harpp is a founding member of the Office for Science and Society.
+With Joseph Schwarcz and Ariel Fenster, Harpp was a founding member of the Office for Science and Society.

 Harpp experimented throughout his teaching career with various visual media, from photographic slides to 8mm movies.
 With his colleagues at the Office for Science and Society, he pioneered the McGill COurses ONline initiative.
-A proponent of massive open online courses, Harpp thinks students can benefit from having access these academic opportunities: "What if the best organic chemistry course, anywhere, was put on by somebody from, say, the University of Illinois, why shouldn’t we [assign it at our university]?"
+A proponent of massive open online courses, Harpp thought students can benefit from having access these academic opportunities: "What if the best organic chemistry course, anywhere, was put on by somebody from, say, the University of Illinois, why shouldn't we [assign it at our university]?"

-Harpp is also interested in academic integrity.
+He was also interested in academic integrity.
 He followed up on his research on the prevalence of cheating by university students by inventing (with others) a computer program that spots cheating in multiple-answer exams.
 Use of the software, with the introduction of multiple versions of each exam, is credited to practically eliminating this type of cheating at McGill's: "I think 90 per cent of the students who tend to cheat will [look at all the obstacles] and say, 'Nah.'"

-Harpp did his Bachelor of Arts at Middlebury College (1959), his Masters at Wesleyan University (1962) and his Ph.D. at the University of North Carolina (1965).
+Harpp died on February 14, 2026, at the age of 89.